gmmendezp/generator-nyssa-fe/README.md

 yo nyssa-fe:action
 ```

-##### Options:
+##### Prompts:

+- `name`
+  Name for the generated action.
+The default value is `MyAction`.
-- `--path=<path>`
+- `path`
   Path to the folder where the action should be stored.
 The file will take the name of the folder plus the actions suffix.
-If the file doesn't exist it will create it
+If the file doesn't exist it will create it.
+Default value is `actions`.
-- `--name=<action-name>`
-  Name for the generated action.
-The default value is `newAction`.

 ### Reducer